emmercm/www/src/blog/inner-vs.-outer-joins.md

 **When optional/nullable results are acceptable or expected.**

 There is no restriction in our database that every customer must have a reward level.
-We might have a use case for querying every customer in the database, also including reward level if it exists.
+We might have a use case for querying every customer in the database, also including their reward level, if it exists.

 If we add a fourth customer Lloyd, but we don't give him a reward level, here would be our results: